-- K.4.4.1 Housing in the rural areas is currently limited to single detached dwelling units, in keeping with the existing character of the area and in recognition of the servicing constraints.
-The policies of this Plan contemplate the possible introduction of higher density residential uses in the form of condominium and similar developments, subject to the policies of this Plan. secondary dwelling units are permitted in the Neighbourhood and the rural area on non-shoreline residential lots, subject to the policies of this Plan.
-The Zoning By-law shall contain provisions to regulate the establishment of standard secondary dwelling units and cabin secondary dwelling units.
-Other than lots referenced in Section K.4.1 of this Plan, where applicable, only one (1) form of secondary dwelling unit shall be permitted. - K.4.4.2 Standard secondary dwelling units may be permitted in single detached dwellings or in a building or structure accessory to a single detached dwelling within the Urban Neighbourhood and the rural area on nonshoreline residential lots.
-Standard secondary dwelling units may only be located within an accessory building on lots serviced with municipal water and sanitary within the Settlement Areas.

-K.4.4.3 Standard secondary dwelling units, cabin secondary dwelling units and sleep cabins on non-shoreline residential lots shall only be permitted provided:

-All requirements of the Zoning By-law, including the provisions to govern compatibility with the principal dwelling and surrounding land uses, as well as the size of the standard secondary dwelling unit or cabin secondary dwelling unit and other standards including the Optario Building Code and other relevant municipal and a) the Ontario Building Code and other relevant municipal and Provincial regulations can be satisfied;
+- K.4.3.1K.4.4.1 Housing in the rural areas is currently limited to single detached dwelling units, in keeping with the existing character of the area and in recognition of the servicing constraints.
+The policies of this Plan contemplate the possible introduction of higher density residential uses in the form of condominium and similar developments, subject to the policies of this Plan.
+Standard secondary dwelling units and cabin secondary dwelling units are permitted in the Urban Neighbourhood and the rural area on non-shoreline residential lots, subject to the policies of this Plan.
+The Zoning By-law shall contain provisions to regulate the establishment of standard secondary dwelling units and cabin secondary dwelling units. - K.4.3.2K.4.4.2 Standard secondary dwelling units may be permitted in single detached dwellings or in a building or structure accessory to a single detached dwelling within the Urban Neighbourhood and the rural area on non-shoreline residential lots.
+Cabin secondary dwelling units may be permitted on rural residential lots.
+Both standard secondary dwelling units and cabin secondary dwelling units shall only be permitted provided: - K.4.4.3 Standard secondary dwelling units, cabin secondary dwelling units and sleep cabins on non-shoreline lots shall only be permitted provided: - a) All requirements of the Zoning By-law, including the provisions to govern compatibility with the principal dwelling and surrounding land uses, as well as the size of the standard secondary dwelling unit or cabin secondary dwelling unit and other standards including the Ontario Building Code and other relevant municipal and provincial regulations can be satisfied;

-It has been determined that on-site servicing, including a septic system and private wells, have sufficient capacity for the secondary dwelling unit;

-A standard secondary dwelling unit or cabin secondary dwelling unit shall not be permitted in the front yard as defined by the c) Zoning By-law; and, d) unit shall comply to all other policies of this Plan.
+- b) It has been determined that on-site servicing, including a septic system and private wells, have sufficient capacity for the secondary dwelling unit; - c) A standard secondary dwelling unit or cabin secondary dwelling unit shall not be permitted in the front yard or in the minimum distance from the shore as defined by the Zoning By-law; and, - d) The standard secondary dwelling unit or cabin secondary dwelling unit shall comply to all other policies of this Plan.